raisov/resourceloader/README.md

 ## Integration

-After you clone or download from [GitHub](https://github.com/raisov/resourceloader) to your directory, ResourceLoader.xcworkspace  will be found there.
-This workspace contains two Xcode projects:
+After you clone or download from [GitHub](https://github.com/raisov/resourceloader) to your directory you will find ResourceLoader.xcworkspace there.
+The workspace contains two Xcode projects:

 * ResourceLoader - to build ResourceLoader.framework and run unit tests;
-* LoaderDemo - to build and run an universal iOS application that demonstrates library usage.
+* LoaderDemo - to build and run universal iOS application demonstrating library usage.

-The simplest way to integrate __ResourceLoader__ in your project is to include URLLoader.swift and CreatableFromData.swift files in a project source tree.
+The easiest way to integrate __ResourceLoader__ to your project is to include URLLoader.swift and CreatableFromData.swift files in a project source tree.
-Another way is include whole ResourceLoader.xcodeproj in your workspace.
-Then open _Project Inspector_ and in _Build Phases_ tab add ResourceLoader.framework to _Link Binary With Libraries_ section.
-Don't forget `import ResourceLoader` and your are ready to use it.
+Another way is to include the whole ResourceLoader.xcodeproj in your workspace.
+After that open _Project Inspector_, select _Build Phases_ tab and add ResourceLoader.framework to _Link Binary With Libraries_ section.
+Don't forget to `import ResourceLoader` and your are ready to use it.

 ## Demo Application

-__LoaderDemo__ is an application that load and display randomly selected set of images  listed in [JSON](http://pastebin.com/raw/wgkJgazE).
-When a user press _Refresh_ button the next random images set loaded.
-Application may run on iPhone or iPad with iOS version 11.0 and above.
+__LoaderDemo__ is an application that loads and displays randomly selected sets of images  listed in [JSON](http://pastebin.com/raw/wgkJgazE).
+When a user presses _Refresh_ button the next random images set is loaded.The pplication may run on iPhone or iPad with iOS version 11.0 or above.
-`URLLoader` object is used in this application to load JSON with list of images URL and to asynchronously load this images, naturaly.
+The `URLLoader` object is used in this application to load JSON with list of image URLs and to asynchronously load these images.

 ![Screen shot](./LoaderDemo/ScreenShot.png)